SuperAph1/TG799VAC-XTREME-17.2-MINT/README.md

 ![Screenshot](files/webgui_default.png)

-- This is all modals that are available for Telia as default:
+- This is all modals that are available from Telias devices in /www/docroot when all are enabled:

 ![Screenhot](files/telia_added_few_features.png)